paraschandra/dev-bytes/_posts/njs-02-modules.md

 ---
 title: "Ep.02: Modules in Node.js"
 summary: "This episode talks about modules, their types, and related concepts"
-date: "2025-01-16"
+date: "2025-01-17"
 coverImage: "/assets/blog/node js/node.png"
 tags: ["node js", "nodejs notes", "notes"]
 featured: true
 author: "Paras Chandra"
 ---

-A module is an encapsulated and reusable chunk of code that has its own context.<br>
+A module is an encapsulated and reusable chunk of code that has its own context. <br />

 In Node.js, each file is treated as a seperate module.